ONElua/AdrenalineBubbleManager/README.md

 **Triangle:** Allows to edit the configuration file boot.inf<br>
 	Change driver: "INFERNO", "MARCH33", "NP9660"<br>
 	Changes the .bin booting mode: "EBOOT.BIN", "BOOT.BIN", "EBOOT.OLD"<br>
+	"Suspend game" Stop the game running on the psp when PS button is pressed.<br>
 	Disable/Enable plugins: "ENABLE", "DISABLE"<br>
-	Disable/Enable npdrmfree: "ENABLE", "DISABLE"<br>
+	"NonpDRM Engine" Load content using Quickrazor's plugin.<br>
+	"High Memory" Force high memory layout.
+(Disabled for GTA Native Resolution Patch)<br>
+	"Change game cpu clock speed" Improves loading speed and game response depending of chosen speed.<br>
+	"English or Custom:"Allows to load selected language at start: English or Custom", loads chosen language if set as default (ABM only not bubbles).<br>

 ![header](BubbleEdit.png)

 *Uninstall Bubbles*
-- Press select (single) or start (all) to select bubbles you wish to uninstall.
+- Press SELECT (single) or START (all) to select bubbles you wish to uninstall.
 - Square: To uninstall the selected bubbles.

 ## Inject images and manual to ABM bubbles ##